-HEART RIVER WATERSHED RESTORATION PROJECTCategory: 2016, Current, Grant, Major Project, Water
+HEART RIVER WATERSHED RESTORATION PROJECTCategory: 2016, Completed, Grant, Major Project, Water

 The Heart River is located in northern Alberta and enters the Peace River at the Town of Peace River.
 Changes within the watershed in the last few decades have resulted in issues and concerns related to aquatic health, particularly fish and fish habitat.
 Over time, development, land use activities in the watershed and recreational fishing have impacted fish and their habitat in the Heart River.